Digital-Contraptions-Imaginarium/oa-runner/README.md

 ##Run
 ###If you don't have a favourite course
-The example below creates a JSON file called *investigationOptions.json* that includes an list of address surveying options that are about 3 miles (to and back) from the Open Addresses offices in London.
+The example below creates a JSON file called *investigationOptions.json* that includes a list of address surveying options that are about 3 miles (to and back) from the Open Addresses offices in London.

 Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).